zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 based thereon are taken from [!citep](IRPhEP).
 This reference discusses the *initial critical* core configuration of the HTR-10.
-Overall, the neutronically relevant core, reflector and shielding regions (everything inside of the boronated carbon bricks and carbon bricks in [htr10_geom]) are 6.1 meters tall and have a radius of 1.9 meters; the core containing the pebble bed is
+Overall, the relevant core for the neutronics, reflector and shielding regions (everything inside of the boronated carbon bricks and carbon bricks in [htr10_geom]) are 6.1 meters tall and have a radius of 1.9 meters; the core containing the pebble bed is